 - Possible changes in mission or organizational structure.

 - Recommendations for change of classification (state of Florida institute or center, or university institute or center), if applicable.

 - Recommendations for status change (active, inactive, terminated), if applicable.

-(6) Disbanding an Institute or Center – University institutes and centers shall be disbanded at the request of the host university with the agreement of participating universities.
+(6) Disbanding an institute or center – University institutes and centers shall be disbanded at the request of the host university with the agreement of participating universities.
 State of Florida institutes and centers shall be disbanded at the recommendation of the Council of Academic Vice Presidents and upon the approval of the Board of Governors.
-When an institute or center is disbanded, the host university shall notify the Office of Academic and Student Affairs in the Board of Governors office.
-If a disbanded institute or center has been funded by the Legislature, the university must provide documentation to ensure that Legislative intent has been achieved and that the institute or center is no longer required.
+When an institute or center is disbanded, the host university shall notify the Board of Governors’ office.
+If a disbanded institute or center has been funded by the legislature, the university must provide documentation to ensure that legislative intent has been achieved and that the institute or center is no longer required.
 Fiscal information must be provided as part of the annual reporting process if the institute or center expends any funds during the fiscal year in which it is disbanded.